MrYossu/Pixata.Utilities/Pixata.Google/README.md

 `TryAsync<List<DriveFile>> GetFilesInFolder(string folderId = "root")` - Returns all the files (not folders) in the specified folder

+`TryAsync<Permission> SetPermission(string fileId, Permission permission)` - Sets a permission on a file.
+An example `Permission` object could look like `new Permission { Role = "reader", Type = "domain", Domain = "mydomain.com" }`.
+Returns the newly-created permission (not sure why you'd need this, but the API returns it, so I'm passing it back to you dear developer!).

 `TryAsync<string> UploadFile(Stream file, string fileName, string mimeType, string folderId)` - Uploads a file to the folder whose `Id` is passed

 `TryAsync<Unit> MoveFile(string fileId, string newFolderId)` - Move the file to a new folder